Skip to content

 # Extract as HTML

-The --output-format flag controls how the extracted text is formatted.
-This is different from --format which controls the output structure (text vs JSON).
+The --content-format flag controls how the extracted text is formatted (what goes inside result.content).
+This is different from --format which controls the wire format used to serialize the entire result (text, json, or toon).

 Terminal